What (or rather who) is FRN2000 for VintageOS v5D8BBEDD?

 Aside from being a geek, I have also been heavily involved in music in various ways, even getting a degree in audio engineering (1995).
-I worked in several radio stations, record labels, recording studios and sound reinforcement for live events, which I still occasionally do.
-I grew up listening to bands like Aerosmith, Black Sabbath with Ozzy (of course) and Ian Gillan (Born Again, 1983), The Clash, KISS (my favorite band growing up; first album ever owned, Dynasty, Casablanca Records, 1979), Billy Idol, Judas Priest, Metallica (Ride the Lightning possibly my second all-time favorite album, especially the song Fade to Black), The Ramones and Slayer.
+I worked in several radio stations, record labels, recording studios and sound reinforcement for live events, which I still do.
+I grew up listening to Aerosmith, Black Sabbath with Ozzy (of course) and Ian Gillan (Born Again, 1983), The Clash, KISS (my favorite band growing up; first album ever owned, Dynasty, Casablanca Records, 1979), Billy Idol, Judas Priest, Metallica (Ride the Lightning, possibly my second all-time favorite album, especially the songs Fade to Black and Escape), The Ramones and Slayer.

 Although a bit off-topic, when I was nine years old, I started collecting Lego sets and wished I could design Lego sets as an adult.

-With such a fine line between science and fiction, as well as multimedia (music), it is no surprise that I got involved in computer systems and now have a bachelors degree in computer science (2003).
-My first computer was a Commodore 64 at the age of thirteen (1984) and I have gone through various other systems since.
-I have used, played with and abused a range of different operating systems (in the chronological order) from TRSDOS 1.3 (not MicroDOS, later renamed OS-80) for TRS-80 Model III to Commodore DOS and machine language for Commodore 64 (first two systems with BASIC stored in ROM) to AS/400 (1995) to Windows (1997) back to DOS (my own lab, 1999) to Linux (1997) to z/VM (2003) to PC-BSD (2005) and back to Linux (2009).
+With such a fine line between science and fiction, as well as multimedia (music), it is no surprise that I got involved with computers and now have a bachelor's degree in computer science (2003).
+My first computer was a Commodore 64 (C64) running Microsoft BASIC 2.0 from ROM at the age of thirteen (1984).
+I have gone through various other systems since.
+I have used, played with, abused, crashed and destroyed almost every single OS covered in this website.

 Since 1986, I have owned several electric guitars and other music equipment.
 I currently own two Hohner blues harps (different keys), a 1998 Danelectro U2 '56 re-issue with a Pastrami Overdrive effect pedal and a 1992 Rickenbacker 2060.
-I also have a Marshall ValveState B30 that I have to repair and some off-brand Les Paul copy (definitely not designed by the genius of Les Paul).
+I also have a Marshall ValveState B30 that I have to repair and an off-brand Les Paul copy (a junker, definitely not designed by the genius of Lester William Polsfuss, better known artistically as Les Paul).

-Since 2003, I have worked at a local government agency where I created data dictionaries and other documentation for programs written (coded) for three decades for its mainframe computer running z/VM for a data warehouse to be used for an ERP.
-I also (coded) source code in JSP with Oracle intranet applications using JDeveloper.
+Since 2003, I have worked at a local government agency where I created data dictionaries and other documentation for programs coded for three decades for its mainframe running z/VM for a data warehouse used for an ERP.
+I also coded source code in JSP with Oracle intranet applications using JDeveloper.
 Surprisingly all of sudden, we dropped open source to become a Microsoft shop, which I have since considered a horrible mistake.
 I do not care about working with Microsoft technologies and related products, but it is a paycheck.
 I also work as an instructor at a college — currently teaching Transact-SQL (Microsoft SQL Server) as well as doing some consultant work (freelancer) whenever possible.

 In 2013, I published my first three-part story in a single volume — Under the Thelian Sky (ASIN B00GTQBY04, ISBN 9781494232283).
 In my debut, mankind did not originate on Earth (Sol 3), but rather on Mars (Sol 4).
 When Mars (Sol 4) could no longer sustain life, mankind had to escape and colonized Earth (Sol 3).
 Many years later, a study was written about the survival of mankind in Mars (Sol 4) and its struggle in Earth (Sol 3) led by Doctor Ajidan Edejem.
 We have proved to be a species that has survived wars, slavery and other forms of abuse.
 All the while, the government controlled by them wants to keep everything quiet and even kill him for telling others about the unavoidable doom.
 Years before the extinction of life in Mars (Sol 4), the Thelian society was perfect, yet corrupted.
 Life was easy, yet difficult if you were different.
 For every good person, like Ahila Keinj who found peace in The Faith, there were many willing to destroy it all for gain while they controlled the fate of many.
 At the end, an outsider simply known as Operative Logger 9C56 tries to fight them and stop their manipulation of history and mankind.

-In 2015, just in time for Halloween, I released my second novel — The Daydreamer (ASIN B016P42S22, ISBN 9781517144913).
+Just in time for Halloween 2015, I released my second novel — The Daydreamer (ASIN B016P42S22, ISBN 9781517144913).
 In this thriller, nerdy Robert James is a normal New Yorker who wakes up one morning unsure what had happened in his life.
 He is accused of killing the woman he has always loved, but he remembers three possible realities — one more different and more ironically normal than the previous.
 Which reality could be true?
 Has he dreamed these realities, seen this events or taken part of these strange acts?
 Is he a killer or is he being framed?
 Perhaps he knows the killer better than anyone else without realizing it.

 I have been working on major face-lift of VintageOS.
-Hopefully you will the new design.
+Hopefully you will like the new design.

 Thank you for your visit and support.